logicalclocks/hops-docs/docs/admin_guide/project-administration.rst

 Project administration
 =======================

-Clicking on the *Projects Management* icon on the admin panel, will lead you to the project administration panel.
+Clicking on the *Projects Management* icon on the admin panel, will lead to the project administration panel.
 From here you will be able to see and manage projects.

 Quotas